eficode-academy/helm-katas/helm-chart-with-parameters.md

 </details>

 ### Values

 There are two main ways for specifying the values that Helm should use when rendering our templates:

 - Using the imperative `--set key=value` option on helm commands.
-- Or using declarative `values.yaml` values file, which are yaml files that specify each value that can be parameterized.
+- Using declarative `values.yaml` values file, which specify each value that can be parameterized.

 The imperative approach is good for experiments or one off commands, while the declarative approach is good for repeatable installations and upgrades.

 ## Exercise

+In this exercise we will add parameters to the sentences deployment, the "frontend" so to speak of the sentences application.

 ### Overview